 On 26 October 2016, the Board of Directors of the Company approved a subsidiary company to acquire shares of PT Bank JTrust Indonesia Tbk. ("PT Bank JTrust") and subsequently on 13 December 2016, the subsidiary company acquired 28.15 trillion shares (3.12% of the total shares) in this company at total cost of USD 11.70 million (Baht 414 million) from JTrust Co.
 Ltd. - a related company.
 The remaining portions of approximately 97% being majority shareholding in this company were still held by JTrust Co.
-Ltd. - a related company were still held by Interview.
+Ltd. - a related company as disclosed in Note 7.
+This company is an Indonesian company engaging in commercial banking business.